 For the past 2 years, I’d always traveled with other people.
 First with strangers, then with regular travel acquaintances and recently with Hali.

-Except for a day trip in Laguna, I never really got the chance to be alone.
+Except for a day trip to Lake Pandin in Laguna, I never really got the chance to be alone.

 Going on a solo travel to Coron, Palawan, made me re-discover this freedom.
 I was surprised why I hadn’t done this before.
 I can do what I want.
 I can visit souvenir shops in town, following the exact same route every day and there’s nobody to suggest otherwise.
 I decide what I do.
 Would I like to go on this tour on shipwreck sites or visit the safari in Calauit?
 Would I like to retire early or head to the Maquinit hot spring?
 I can eat wherever I want or change my mind just as easily.
 Hey, this vegetarian restaurant looks interesting, that one beside the pier looks perfect for sunset viewing.